 “The narrow winding lanes of Yazali were decked up with the bamboo poles, and they called it ‘Tori’ engraved with simple yet artistic designs.
 Traditionally dressed men and women were lined up for the procession.
+The Nyokum Festival celebration finally began in Arunachal Pradesh.
 While the women hung the ‘Tokris’ (a bamboo basket), the men carried the ‘Toris’ with a chicken tied to them.
-The Nyokum songs were played at the highest volume today but the thumping sound of the gong overpowered the music played on the modern technology.
+The Nyokum songs were played at the highest volume today but the thumping sound of the gong overpowered the music played on modern technology.
 The women and men of the Nyishi Tribe walked in two parallel lines clapping and altering their dance moves with each musical note, singing “Nyokum Bo Taba Debe”.
-The rain god also joined the celebration by showering the watery arrows on the Nyishi land..
+The rain god also joined the celebration by showering the watery arrows on the Nyishi Tribe land..

 Suddenly, the hooting of a group of men was heard, we could see them chasing away a man clad in black by shooting arrows and other weapons at him.
 He was painted as dark and horrific as an evil.
 While the people in their off-white dress painted the town in the colors of happiness, this man was like an evil tainting the positivity of the auspicious event.
 Yes, that is what he was!
 A representation of the negativity and evil spirit.